 Speed limits in Bulgaria

-Here is an overview of speed limits in miles Bulgaria.
-For cars and vans, the maximum speed permitted in Bulgaria on motorways is 87 mph (140 km/h); on expressways, it is 75 mph (120 km/h); on main roads and minor roads outside built-up areas, it is 56 mph (90 km/h); and in built-up areas, it is 31 mph (50 km/h), unless otherwise stated by traffic signs.
-Note that the speed limit signs in Bulgaria indicate the speed in kilometers per hour (km/h).
-On the infographics on the right, you can find the calculated speed limits in miles per hour (US-style signs) and original kilometers per hour (EU-style signs).
-It may be difficult, but you must be accustomed to the Bulgarian speed limit sign style if you drive in Bulgaria.
-The table below shows speed limits in kilometers per hour (km/h).
+Here’s a quick guide to speed limits in Bulgaria for cars and vans: On motorways, the limit is 87 mph (140 km/h); on expressways, 75 mph (120 km/h); on main and minor roads outside urban areas, 56 mph (90 km/h); and within built-up areas, 31 mph (50 km/h), unless traffic signs indicate otherwise.
+Remember, speed limit signs in Bulgaria show speeds in kilometers per hour (km/h).
+The infographics to the right translate these limits into miles per hour (US-style signs) and the original kilometers per hour (EU-style signs).
+Adapting to Bulgarian speed limit signs might be challenging, but it’s essential when driving in Bulgaria.

 * Motorcycles, Passenger cars, Vans with or without trailers below 3.5t (7 716.2 pounds).